daisukeiot/Projec15-Sara-Fork/Edge-Impulse-Guide/README.md

 Added to the Open Platform is the integration of TinyML models to the managed devices, both the process of model training with Edge Impulse and manage the deployment with P15.

-## Topics
+## Outline

 - Train and production scenarios
 - Use case - Smart Parks
+- What is added to Open Platform in this version
+- Guide "Edge Impulse with P15":
     - Azure deploy of Open Platform
-    - What is added to Open Platform in this guide
-- Plug and Play models
-- Guide "Edge Impulse with P15":
     - Connect Edge Impulse Project
     - Set EI model to device twin
     - Edge Impulse CLI (special version):